-These principles, proposed and approved by members, have allowed your Association to endure and serve as the leading advocate for the education profession and public education for 156 years.
-Also included on these pages: the bylaws of the NSEA-Retired, the Ethnic and Minority Affairs Committee, the NSEA - Aspiring Educators, the NSEA Higher Education Affairs Committee and the Education Support Professionals Committee.
+These principles, proposed and approved by members, have allowed your Association to endure and serve as the leading advocate for the education profession and public education for 157 years.
+Also included on these pages are the bylaws of the NSEA-Retired, the Ethnic and Minority Affairs Committee, the NSEA-Aspiring Educators, the NSEA Higher Education Academy and the Education Support Professionals Committee.
 Essentially, these pages define the NSEA in the following manner:

-- The Mission Statement and Strategic Objectives set the direction of the Association why the NSEA exists, what it works to accomplish, and what the Association sets as its primary goals. - The Bylaws the fundamental rules which govern such basic internal questions as the definition of membership, election of officers, and the process of setting dues.
-The provisions of these Bylaws can never be suspended and may only be changed by a two-thirds majority in a secret ballot at our annual Delegate Assembly and then only after delegates have received prior notice of the proposed change as defined in the NSEA Bylaws.
+■ The Mission Statement and Strategic Objectives set the direction of the Association - why the NSEA exists, what it works to accomplish, and what the Association sets as its primary goals.

+■ The Bylaws - the fundamental rules that govern such basic internal questions as the definition of membership, election of officers, and the process of setting dues.
+The provisions of these Bylaws can never be suspended and may only be changed by a two-thirds majority in a secret ballot at our annual Delegate Assembly - and then only after delegates have received prior notice of the proposed change.
 These rules determine how the organization operates.